fbpx

 Evolving from a PR crisis with media monitoring

-However, it’s important to recognize that a well-handled crisis can set the stage for many beneficial possibilities for a brand and its PR team.
+However, it’s essential to recognize that a well-handled crisis can set the stage for many beneficial possibilities for a brand and its PR team.
 Tools like media monitoring provide a significant advantage here.
 Practitioners paying attention to what’s being said about their brand will more easily identify and seize on these opportunities.

 Demonstrate PR’s efficacy